Updated March 2019

 Parents can request a change in the adoption assistance agreement at any time.
 Parents should contact their adoption subsidy case manager to discuss the need for a change, and request a form they can return to the case manager.
 Parent must provide documentation from appropriate professionals to support the request for change.
 Requests for changes should typically be in writing but can also be made over the phone but cannot be reviewed until the necessary documention is received.

-The Adoption Subsidy Review Committee must approve all changes.
+A Management Review must be completed and approve all changes for requests of increased subsidy rates.
 Parents have the right to appeal an agency decision to deny, reduce, or terminate adoption assistance by requesting a fair hearing in writing within 20 calendar days of receipt of the decision letter.

 22. What steps does a family go through to appeal an adoption assistance decision in Arizona?